daattali/beautiful-jekyll/_posts/2019-04-10-teaching-cnns.md

 ![](https://cdn-images-1.medium.com/max/1600/1*qyc21qM0oxWEuRaj-XJKcw.png)

 I will call this a "row-of-boxes" diagram.
-In my experience, this type of diagram is common in both CNN papers _and_ CNN teachings, even though the audiences are very different in those two situations.
+In my experience, this type of diagram is common in both CNN papers _and_ CNN lessons, even though the audiences are very different in those two contexts.
 I would argue that row-of-boxes diagrams are targeted at people who already understand CNNs, not students seeing them for the first time.
 Given the diagram issue and other obstacles, it took me a few iterations to fully understand CNNs when I was a student.

 In this post, I will describe my approach for teaching CNNs here in the [UBC MDS program](https://masterdatascience.ubc.ca/), which I am hoping is more clear.
 A Jupyter notebook implementation of my lesson can be found [here](https://github.com/UBC-MDS/DSCI_572_sup-learn-2_public/blob/master/lectures/lecture7.ipynb).
 My approach comprises three main principles for teaching CNNs: using circle-and-arrow diagrams, focussing on the shape of the data, and teaching 1D convnets before 2D and beyond.
 The post is structured around these three ideas.